semprag/semprag.github.io/install.md

 `latexmk` is a Perl script that comes with most LaTeX distributions and runs `pdflatex` and `biber` (or `bibtex`) as necessary.
 It's handy for automatically rendering a document when changes have been made to any of its source files.

-On Mac OS X, I use Sublime Text for editing LaTeX, rather than an IDE like `TeXShop.app` or `TeXworks.app`.
+On macOS, I use Sublime Text for editing LaTeX, rather than an IDE like `TeXShop.app` or `TeXworks.app`.
 But I still use `TeXShop.app` for viewing the PDFs, since it automatically reloads the PDF when changed (which Acrobat Reader does not), and keeps track of what page you're currently looking at (which `Preview.app` does not).

 I use the following `latexmk` config file (`~/.latexmkrc`):